gemrb/gemrb.github.io/Manpage.md

     Set this parameter to *1*, if you want to ignore the settings from the original configuration files - baldur.ini / icewind.ini / torment.ini.
 It is disabled by default.

+  - **GamepadPointerSpeed**=INT
+    Pointer movement speed with gamepads.
+The default is 10.

+  - **VitaKeepAspectRatio**=(0|1)
+    If set to *1*, original aspect ratio is preserved while game area is scaled to native PS Vita resolution.
+It is enabled by default.

 # FILES